From British Residency to Osmania University College for Women

 - Given new relevance by the current debate surrounding European identity

-Professor Victor Neumann is a Romanian historian, political analyst and professor at the West University in Timisoara.
+Victor Neumann is a Romanian historian, political analyst, Professor of Romanian and European Intellectual History at the Bucharest National University of Arts and Senior Researcher at the Romanian Academy of Sciences.
 He is a well-known specialist in the recent cultural and intellectual histories of Eastern and Central Europe.
-Since 2013 he has been Director of the Timisoara Museum of Arts.